Master of Clinical Nursing

 To find out more, visit the Faculty of Health and Medical Sciences website.

-The Master of Clinical Nursing is accredited by the Nursing and Midwifery Board of Australia.
+The Master of Clinical Nursing is approved by the Nursing and Midwifery Board of Australia.

 The Australian Health Practitioner Regulation Authority (AHPRA) is responsible for student registration with the Nursing and Midwifery Board of Australia.
 It is completed upon enrolment in the program.
 There is no fee involved.

-In order to be able to register as either an Enrolled or Registered Nurse with AHPRA, all applicants must be able to demonstrate English language skills at IELTS academic Level 7 or the equivalent.
+In order to be able to register as a Registered Nurse with AHPRA, all applicants must meet the Nursing and Midwifery Board of Australia English language registration standard.

 Registered Nurse, Nurse